Isolina Ferré: Later years

+Declining health and death

 In early 2000, Ferré began experiencing some health problems, but her health improved somewhat that July.
 However shortly after that she began experiencing respiratory problems and was hospitalized at the Hospital de Damas in Ponce.
-Ferré died on August 3, 2000, shortly before her 86th birthday.
+Ferré died on 3 August 2000, shortly before her 86th birthday.
 By then she had provided over half a century of public service.
 Her body was buried in Las Mercedes cemetery.

+Legacy

 After Ferré's death, the Centers which she founded continued to operate under the direction of José Díaz Coto.
 With help from Puerto Rico's Department of Family and the Department of Justice, preventive programs have been added to the Centers offerings.
-On May 16, 2008, the institution reported a reduction of 2% in juvenile delinquency in sectors adjacent to its Centers in Ponce.
+On 16 May 2008 the institution reported a reduction of 2% in juvenile delinquency in sectors adjacent to its Centers in Ponce.
 Her contributions in civic duty are also recognized at the Park for the Illustrious Ponce Citizens in her hometown of Ponce.

-On May 29, 2014, the Legislative Assembly of Puerto Rico honored 12 illustrious women with plaques in the "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
-According to the plaques the following 12 women, who by virtue of their merits and legacies, stand out in the history of Puerto Rico.
-On May 29, 2014, The Legislative Assembly of Puerto Rico honored 12 illustrious women with plaques in the "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
-According to the plaques the 12 women, who by virtue of their merits and legacies, stand out in the history of Puerto Rico.
-Ferre was among those who were honored.
+On 29 May 2014 the Legislative Assembly of Puerto Rico honored Ferré as one of twelve women who, by virtue of their merits and legacies, stand out in the history of Puerto Rico.
+Their plaques were unveiled in the "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.